Last Updated on October 16, 2025 by Hannah Stephenson

 Drive

 If you’ve rented a car, you can drive to Lion’s Head and park for free right opposite the trailhead.
 It’s a small lot but I’ve never failed to get a space.
-It takes about 10 minutes to drive to the trailhead from Camps Bay, and 15 minutes from Sea Point, Green Point, or the CBD.
+It takes between 5-15 minutes to drive to the trailhead from most of Cape Town’s central neighbourhoods.

 Uber